waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week4-monitoring-evaluation_notes.md

 print(doc_index['5170565b']['text'])
 ```

-    Everything is recorded, so you won’t miss anything.
+    Everything is recorded, so you won't miss anything.
 You will be able to ask your questions for office hours in advance and we will cover them during the live stream.
 Also, you can always ask questions in Slack.

 - Now, we index the data based on the most successful vector search approach we evaluated in the previous section